Getting ready for Running Remote 2024: Sessions We’re Most Excited About

-These days, we are preparing for, what is now becoming an annual, detour to Lisbon – can you guess the reason?
+These days, we are preparing for what is now becoming an annual detour to Portugal – can you guess the reason?

 After another year working in the coliving sector, we have witnessed many changes in 2023-2024 on the remote-work front ourselves.

-This is the first time in our history that we are experiencing the possibilities of such a wide variety of professionals being able to be location-independent.
-With such a shift in how we look at work and what we value, these first 5 years are only paving the path we will standardize in the future – or to better say it – this is still only the beginning of the new working culture.
+We are living in a historical moment in which such a wide variety of professionals are able to be location-independent.
+With such a shift that happened over the past 5 years in how we look at work and what we value, the world is still only paving the path that will later become a standard—or to put it another way—this is still only the beginning of the new working culture

-And like with many other beginnings, changes and shifts are happening quickly, and it is the same for remote work.
+And like with many other beginnings, changes and shifts are happening quickly, and it is not any different when it comes to remote work.

 What we have been noticing through the coliving sector is also a shift in tendencies and a change of personas.
-We have been seeing many more coliving visitors with not fully remote jobs but 2-3 weeks/year WFA models.
+We have been seeing a new wave of coliving visitors with not fully remote or flexibile jobs, such as those with 2-3 weeks/year WFA models.

 During the past 2 years many companies have experimented with work models and a lot of them chose hybrid as the best option.
 Surprisingly, many professionals did as well.

-It seems that there is an increased need for stability, routine, and team connection in the workplace – something that everybody was willing to give up for more flexibility and independence after decades of office work.
+After a few trial years of many people working fully remotely, it seems that there is an increased need for stability, routine, and team connection in the workplace—something that most of us were willing to give up on for more flexibility and independence just a few years ago.

-It’s been almost 100 years since humanity was introduced with the 9-5 model; is the remote era going to be the end of it and show how with more flexibility (time and location wise), productivity and human innovation thrive?
+However, many still believe that the shift we experienced is permanent.
+It’s been almost 100 years since humanity was introduced with the 9-5 model; is the remote era going to be the end of it and show how productivity and human innovation thrive with more flexibility (time and location wise), or will the history books remember it as a only as a trend or an experiment?

 What will the future of work be – Remote, Hybrid, or In-office?

-As previously mentioned – this is the biggest question.
-The truth probably lies somewhere in between – in some type of hybrid model that we might not even have in mind at this moment.
+As previously mentioned—this is the biggest question.
+The truth probably lies somewhere in between – in some type of hybrid model that we might not even have in our minds at this moment.

-Flexibility is not something that can be taken back, but stability and in-person connections are something that we have to get back.
+Flexibility is not something that can be taken back, but stability and in-person connections are something that we’ll want to have back.

-On the other hand, a big part of this decision comes from productivity.
+On the other hand, a big part of this tendecy comes from productivity.
 Where are we more productive and where do we set the best work-life balances?

-These questions, we’ll explore on RR 2024, but here are speeches on this topic we’re especially interested in hearing:
+We’ll explore all these questions and many other on RR 2024, and here are some speeches on this topic we’re especially interested in hearing:

 Office at the Offsite – Future of All-Remote Organizations